shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 ## Practice programming linked lists

-For the following exercises, use the files in your 211-starter-pack/211/lab04_list directory.
+For the following exercises, use the files in your CSCI211 starter-repo `211/lab04_list/` directory.
 This is a multi-part exercise with a single submission to INGInious.<br>

 ## Exercise 1: Read Input and Put Numbers into a List Object